770G Off-Highway Truck

 - Speed Limiting Advantages

-An important differentiator for Cat trucks is their outstanding brake performance.
-The design principle is one of long life and excellent performance in quarry, mine and earthmoving applications.
+Outstanding brake performance is an important differentiator for Cat trucks.
+The design principle is one of long-life and excellent performance in quarry, mine, and earthmoving applications.

 - Hydraulically Actuated Brakes